-Tip 16: If you are someone that has a huge collection of colored pencils that you use often, you might consider forgoing the cases all together.
+Tip 16: If you are someone who has a huge collection of colored pencils that you use often, you might consider forgoing the cases altogether.
 A cool solution is to purchase an oversized ammo box similar to this.
-Double check the dimensions, but most should be deep enough to house your pencils standing up if you search for deep ammo boxes.
-You huge collection of compartments makes for easy and effective sorting and you now have a huge carrying case for all of your colored pencils.
+Double-check the dimensions, but most should be deep enough to house your pencils standing up if you search for deep ammo boxes.
+The huge collection of compartments makes for easy and effective sorting and you now have a huge carrying case for all of your colored pencils.

 Tip 19: Trying to decipher colors that are close to each other on the color tree can be challenging, especially when they are mixed in with other colors on a canvas.
 To get around this, we recommend getting a color evaluator.
 This is a wheel that displays every color in the rainbow, making for easy identification.
-Going one step farther, we also recommend getting a heavy paper such as a note card and punching a hole in it.
+Going one step further, we also recommend getting heavy paper such as a notecard and punching a hole in it.
 When looking at a specific color, view it through the hole that you punched.
-Having the white background will make it easier to focus on the color in question and not be distracted by ambient external colors.
+Having a white background will make it easier to focus on the color in question and not be distracted by ambient external colors.